Carl Hartley

 I have a post graduate certificate in Academic Practice from the University of Leeds and I have been awarded a teaching Fellowship in Higher Education from Avance HE after demonstrating how my professional practice met the requirements of the Professional Standards Framework 2023.

-As an educator, I prioritise student-centered learning by cultivating an environment that emphasises active engagement, critical thinking, and autonomy in the learning process.
+As an educator, I prioritise student-centered learning by cultivating an environment that emphasises active engagement, experiential learning, critical thinking, and autonomy in the learning process.
 I adopt a 'students as partners' approach to the teaching, encouraging learners to take meaningful ownership of their educational journey by actively engaging them in the design, delivery, and evaluation of their learning experiences.

 • Research, innovation, presentations and publications.

-- In 2024 I carried out a small-scale research project in to ‘flipped learning’ a pedagogical approach (teaching method) that supports my philosophy of ‘student-centred’ and ‘active’ learning.
+In 2024 I carried out a small-scale research project in to ‘flipped learning’ a pedagogical approach (teaching method) that supports my philosophy of ‘student-centred’ and ‘active’ learning.
 The student perception was positive, with most students saying it better prepared them for the in-person workshops, building confidence to independently explore the tasks set, resulting in a richer learning experience.
-I presented my findings through a poster presentation at various events within the University of Leeds.
+I presented my findings through a poster presentations at various events within the University of Leeds.

 INDUSTRY WORK & PROFESSIONAL AFFILIATIONS